 Decline a recorded statement from the other driver’s insurer.
 You have no legal obligation to give one, and insurance adjusters are trained to ask questions in ways that minimize your payout.
 Speak with an attorney before any recorded communication with an insurer that is not your own.

 Contact a Sacramento car accident attorney promptly.
-Evidence disappears fast.
-Traffic and dashcam footage gets overwritten within days.
-Witnesses move or forget key details.
-An attorney can act quickly to gather and preserve what matters before it is gone.
+Dashcam footage gets overwritten within days.
+Witnesses move on and their memories fade with time.
+An attorney can act quickly to gather and preserve the evidence that is still available.

 When you file a claim, the at-fault driver’s insurer assigns an adjuster to your case.
-That adjuster’s job is to resolve your claim for as little as possible.
-They are not working in your interest — they work for the insurance company.
+That adjuster’s job is to resolve your claim for as little as possible, not to get you what your case is worth.
+Watch for these common tactics:

-In California, insurers are required to acknowledge a claim within 10 days and accept or deny it within 40 days after receiving proof of the claim, under California Insurance Code § 790.03 (California Unfair Practices Act).
-They are also required to make a good faith effort to settle claims where liability is reasonably clear.
-When they fail to do either, they may be subject to bad faith liability — but reaching that point almost always requires an attorney.
+California regulates how insurers must handle claims.
+Under Title 10 of the California Code of Regulations, sections 2695.5 and 2695.7 (the Fair Claims Settlement Practices Regulations adopted under Insurance Code § 790.03), insurers must acknowledge a claim within 15 calendar days and accept or deny it, in whole or in part, within 40 calendar days of receiving proof of claim.
+They must also make a good faith effort to settle claims where liability is reasonably clear.
+When they fail to do either, they may be subject to bad faith liability, but reaching that point almost always requires an attorney.

-The most reliable counter to these tactics is legal representation.
-Studies reviewed by the Insurance Research Council have consistently found that claimants represented by attorneys receive larger settlements on average than those who handle claims alone, even after attorney fees.
+Research on claim outcomes backs this up: studies of insurance industry claims data have consistently found that claimants represented by an attorney recover larger settlements on average than those who handle claims alone, even after attorney fees are factored in.
 We make that representation possible at no upfront cost.

-California follows a pure comparative fault system under Civil Code § 1714, as established by the California Supreme Court in Li v.
+California follows a pure comparative fault system under Civil Code § 1714, as interpreted by the California Supreme Court in Li v.
 Yellow Cab Co.
 (1975) 13 Cal.3d 804.
-Even if you were partly at fault for the accident, you can still recover compensation — reduced by your share of fault.
+Even if you were partly at fault for the accident, you can still recover compensation, reduced by your share of fault.
 If you were found 20 percent at fault and your total damages were $100,000, you could recover $80,000.

 To succeed on a car accident claim, your attorney must prove four elements under California Civil Jury Instruction (CACI) 400:

 Most car accident cases settle before trial.
-Your attorney investigates the crash, gathers evidence, documents your damages, and submits a demand to the at-fault driver’s insurer.
-Negotiations follow.
+Your attorney investigates the crash and gathers evidence first.
+From there, your attorney documents your damages and submits a demand to the at-fault driver’s insurer, which opens negotiations with the adjuster.
 If the insurer refuses a fair settlement, your attorney files suit and the case moves toward trial.
+When a loved one did not survive the crash, our Sacramento wrongful death lawyers can guide the family through that separate process.

 Under California Code of Civil Procedure § 335.1, you have two years from the date of the accident to file a personal injury lawsuit.
 Miss that deadline and your right to sue is almost certainly lost, regardless of the merit of your claim.